-"Integrating Usability Testing and Digital Rhetoric in OWI" Forthcoming in Computers and Composition, 2018 This project arose from three surprisingly-intertwined experiences: working as a technical writer, designing the online composition curriculum at IU, and writing a dissertation about rhetorical theory.
-This article contends that, while usability testing can help instructors improve the design of online writing instruction (OWI), its emphasis on student-users sometimes overlooks the networked rhetorical ecologies in which those student-users operate.
+"Integrating Usability Testing and Digital Rhetoric in Online Writing Instruction" Computers and Compositionvol.
+49, 2018, pp. 4-13.
+This project arose from three surprisingly-intertwined experiences: working as a technical writer, designing the online composition curriculum at IU, and writing a dissertation about rhetorical theory.
+This article contends that, while user experience (UX) testing can help instructors improve the design of online writing instruction (OWI), UX's emphasis on student-users sometimes overlooks the networked rhetorical ecologies in which those student-users operate.
 This, in turn, risks tilting online composition pedagogy toward neoliberal models of higher education that cater to the student-as-consumer.
 In response, I propose augmenting usability testing in online writing education with theories of digital rhetoric that view educational interfaces as dynamic and interactive sites of rhetorical exchange.

 RHETORIC SOCIETY OF EUROPE AWARD